Jack Critchley: Local and state politics

 Critchley was sensitive to the situation faced by workers during the Great Depression, deriding as "wretched" the call of the conservative opposition for "work for rations", and sought a tax on wages for employers and employees alike of three shillings.
 He also argued for fertile land in the south east of the state to be compulsorily acquired and used to settle unemployed people, sought to reduce the number of members of the assembly and sought to abolish the state upper house, the Legislative Council.
 In 1931, splits within the ALP were inflamed over the Premiers' Plan – a deflationary and austere economic policy which sought to combat the effects of the Great Depression.
 When the Hill cabinet agreed to the plan, a schism occurred in the ALP which hardened the divisions.
-The ALP state council expelled Hill, Critchley and others in August, and Critchley became a member of the Parliamentary Labor Party – also known as the Premiers' Plan Labor Party, which retained government in a minority, with Lang Labor and state ALP members sitting separately.
+The ALP state council expelled Hill, Critchley and others in August, and Critchley became a member of the Parliamentary Labor Party – also known as the Premiers' Plan Labor Party.
+This party retained government in a minority, with Lang Labor and state ALP members sitting separately.
 Critchley was a member of the royal commission on betting in 1932–1933.

-He ran for re-election in Burra Burra in the 1933 state election held on 8 April, but the divisions in the Labor movement saw the Parliamentary Labor Party swept from power, with Critchley defeated, attracting only 21.8 per cent of the votes.
+Critchley ran for re-election in Burra Burra in the 1933 state election held on 8 April, but the divisions in the Labor movement saw the Parliamentary Labor Party swept from power, with Critchley defeated, attracting only 21.8 per cent of the votes.
 He and the other members of the Parliamentary Labor Party were readmitted to the ALP after a "unity conference" in 1934, and Critchley became president of the electorate committee for the state seat of Goodwood, for which he ran unsuccessfully for preselection in 1938.
-Critchley worked as a motor registration clerk, and during World War II he worked in Adelaide as a manager of clothes rationing for industrial occupations, which he later described as "a most unpleasant task".
+Following his election loss, Critchley worked as a motor registration clerk.
+During World War II, he worked in Adelaide as a manager of clothes rationing for industrial occupations, which he later described as "a most unpleasant task".
 During this period he was active in establishing sub-branches of the ALP in the suburbs of Adelaide.